Permafrost/TundraTN/SERVICES.md

   * `force?` is an optional boolean flag: when `true` the document will always be enqueued even if an existing task for the same queue already exists;
     when `false` the document will only be enqueued if there is no existing task with a status of `DELIVERING` or `DONE` for the same queue.
+Note that this service prefers to restart existing `FAILED` tasks for the given queue, rather than enqueuing new tasks, and therefore this setting has no effect when a `FAILED` task for the queue already exists.
     Defaults to `false`, if not specified.
   * `enabled?` is an optional boolean flag indicating whether this enqueuing rule will be applied to the document.
 When `false`, this enqueuing rule is inactive and ignored.
 Defaults to `true` when not